Chicken Jalfrezi

 Total Time 35 minutes

-Chicken Jalfrezi is a popular Indian restaurant dish that you can make at home!
-Warmly spiced tomato base chicken curry in about 30 minutes!
+Chicken Jalfrezi is a popular Indian restaurant dish that can be made at home!
+Warmly spiced, full of flavor, and ready in about 30 minutes!

 Chicken curries like Butter Chicken and Chicken Tikka Masala are popular recipes that are easy to recreate at home whenever you are craving Indian Food.
 This Chicken Jalfrezi is just as simple to make and is full of the warm spices that make Indian curry dishes so delicious!